cardano-foundation/CIPs/CIP-0118/README-implicit.md

 ### Flash Loans

 A flash loan is a form of uncollateralized lending, e.g. done for the purpose of manipulating the market price of an asset.
-Allowing unconstrained combinations of transaction dependencies (both validation- and value-) makes arbitrary flash loans possible that can easily be resolved by subsequent transactions in the zone.
-This would be done by first producing a request containing the flash loan amount, then using the loaned assets inside the zone in unconstrained ways, and finally, fulfilling this request by a transaction that also consumes the loaned amount.
+Allowing dependencies between transactions in a zone makes arbitrary flash loans possible that can easily be resolved by subsequent transactions in the zone.
+This is particularly harmful in the case of flash-loaning tokens that serve a special purpose in the operation of smart contracts, such as role tokens, the presence of which is required for a transaction to update the state of a particular contract.
+E.g. consider the zone `[Tx1; Tx2]` :

-Using the loaned amount spent by the transaction to cover the requested amount allows the preservation of value equation to balance.
-In the terms of this proposal, this can be formally described as the value dependency graph `G` for this zone contains a cycle, or in other words, the value dependency graph of transactions in the zone cannot be partially ordered.
+`Tx1 : `

+`(Resolved) inputs : txIn -> (out1)`

+`Outputs: (1RoleToken, …) , (out2)`

+`Tx2 :`

+`(Resolved) inputs : (hash (Tx1), 1) -> (1RoleToken, …)`

+where `out1` and `out2` are some outputs containing the state of some contract which can only be updated (from `out1` to `out2`) if the transaction contains a `RoleToken` that allows such an update to be made.

 Our design provides protection against this type of attack.
-The `ZONE-V` rule checks that there are no cycles in the transaction value dependency graph.
+The `ZONE` transition always checks that there are no dependencies between zone transactions, i.e. that no transaction in the zone is spending the output of another transaction in the same zone.
-We note that `ZONE-N` does not perform this check because this rule applies one transaction in the zone, and only for the purpose of collecting collateral, which cannot perform a flash loan.

-The value ordering requirement is the major driving difference between the design in this CIP and the one published in the "Babel Fees via Limited Liabilities" paper.
+This requirement is the major driving difference between the design in this CIP and the one published in the "Babel Fees via Limited Liabilities" paper.
 The design presented in that work prevented flash loan attacks by relying on the use of minting policies - a currency's minting policy is executed